-In order to understand this monologue, and this explosive realisation of Beatrice’, we just need to know a little bit about her and the arc of her relationship with Benedick.
-Beatrice is fiery and quick witted.
-One of the most witty characters in all of Shakespeare’s canon.
-She is supremely intelligent, and this intelligence has led her to believe that there is no man in the world who could maintain her interest.
-Benedick is a clear example of such a man.
-She describes him early in the play as, “the prince’s jester: a very dull fool, only his gift is in devising impossible slanders.”
-It is clear she does not think much of him, she certainly does not think of him as a potential lover.
-Benedick shares this ‘merry war’ with Beatrice, exclaiming, “if her breath were as terrible as her terminations, there were no living near her; she would infect to the north star.”
-The characters surrounding these two anti-lovers see in their stubbornness a plot: how can we make these two fall in love?
+In order to understand this monologue, and this explosive realisation of Beatrice’s, we just need to know a little bit about her and the arc of her relationship with Benedick.
+Beatrice is fiery, driven by her own high standard of morals and sense of goodness.
+What’s more, she is one of the wittiest characters in all of Shakespeare’s canon.
+She is supremely intelligent; this intelligence has led her to believe that there is no man in the world who could maintain her interest.
+And when Benedick first appears on the scene, this is exactly her opinion of him: “the prince’s jester: a very dull fool, only his gift is in devising impossible slanders.”
+Benedick shares a ‘merry war’ with Beatrice, exclaiming, “if her breath were as terrible as her terminations, there were no living near her; she would infect to the north star.”
+The characters surrounding these two anti-lovers see, in their stubbornness, a plot: how can we make these two fall in love?

-The companions of Beatrice and Benedick set about spinning this web of love, hoping to ensnare both of them in its knot.
-The characters are both very proud, and their intelligence (particularly in the case of Beatrice) would allow them to unpick any schemes if it was laid out before them in conversation.
+Both characters are very proud, and their intelligence (particularly in the case of Beatrice) would allow them to unpick any scheme laid out before them in conversation.
 Instead, the characters decide to gossip about the unrequited love each of the characters have for one another.
-First Benedick is ensnared by his friends as he conveniently overhears them speaking of Beatrice’ love for Benedick.
-He quickly flips his long standing pledge to remain a bachelor and decides he will love her too.
+First, Benedick is ensnared by his friends as he conveniently overhears them speaking of Beatrice’ love for Benedick.
+He quickly flips his long-standing pledge to remain a bachelor and decides he will love her too.
 Beatrice falls into the same hole.
 Her friends trick her into spying on their conversation, and gossip about the desperate love Benedick feels for her.
 What follows is the shock and disbelief of this monologue.